Federal Work Study

 You will have to complete an I-9 form and present certain documents to an appropriate FWS representative.

 You may not participate in the FWS program until you have filed an I-9 form with the Office of Fellowships and Financial Aid.
 Other required documents include: the FERPA Confidentiality Agreement, the NYS Wage Rate Pay Day form, and withholding forms for the IRS and NYS.
-Find these on the Federal Work Study page.
+Find these on this page.

 No. Students enrolled in a nonprofit or public educational institutions that combine academic instruction with work experience (such as the FWS program) are excluded from the Unemployment Insurance Program.